danishazhar14/Danish-Azhar/README.md

 Hi, I’m Danish Azhar — a data scientist and product strategist rolled into one, obsessed with the art of turning raw data into real-world results.

-### 🔍 Three Words: Problem Solver.
+### 🔍 My Three: Problem Solver.
 System Optimizer.
 Impact Chaser.

 I specialize in building intelligent, scalable solutions that detect fraud before it strikes, predict business bottlenecks before they surface, and streamline decision-making before it slows down growth.
 From working on AI-led logistics at AgReliant Genetics to enabling efficient disaster aid through predictive modeling at Tayaba Welfare International Association, I’ve thrived at the intersection of data, domain expertise, and human-centered design.